Digital Marketing 5 min read

 RankBrain continued Hummingbird’s intent to transform search from “strings” to “things” in 2015.
 RankBrain was one of Google’s first forays into machine learning, using the advanced technology to integrate better human intent-processing on the engine.

 As with all its previous updates, this tech company developed RankBrain to improve upon each UX on their search engine.
 In response, SEO practitioners refocused their energy towards the same mindset: improving the user’s experience online.
-To improve SEO, experts had to optimize content and function for users, to “optimize for RankBrain” in 2015.
+On how to boost SEO, experts had to optimize content and function for users, to “optimize for RankBrain” in 2015.

 March 2016 – Mobile-first or Mobilegeddon 2